mnot/I-D/http-encryption-encoding/draft.md

 ~~~

 If the payload is encrypted more than once (as reflected by having multiple content-codings that
-imply encryption), each cipher MUST be reflected in "Encryption", in the order in which they were
+imply encryption), each cipher is reflected in the Encryption header field, in the order in which
-applied.
+they were applied.

+The Encryption header MAY be omitted if the sender does not intend for the immediate receipient to
+be able to decrypt the message.
+Alternatively, the Encryption header field MAY be omitted if the
+sender intends for the recipient to acquire the header field by other means.

-Servers processing PUT requests MUST persist the value of the Encryption header field.
+Servers processing PUT requests MUST persist the value of the Encryption header field, unless they
+remove the content-coding by decrypting the payload.

 ## Encryption Header Field Parameters